Shrinkflation

 Kellogg's shortened and shrank the diameter of the standard tube of Pringles in Australia through the 2010s and 2020s, as they shifted production from the United States to Malaysia.
 The net weight of each tube was reduced from 165g to 134g, the size of each Pringle was also reduced, and consumers also noticed a blander taste.
 These changes also coincided with price increases.

-In economics, shrinkflation, also known as package downsizing, weight-out, and price pack architecture is the process of available products shrinking in size or quantity while the prices remain the same.
+In economics, shrinkflation, also known as package downsizing, weight-out, and price pack architecture is the reduction of available products, in size or quantity, while the prices remain the same.
 The word is a portmanteau of the words shrink and inflation and was coined as the counterpart to economic inflation, wherein prices rise while the product remains unchanged.
 A related term, skimpflation, involves a reformulation or other reduction in quality.

 Shrinkflation allows manufacturers and retailers to manage rising production costs while maintaining sales volume, operating margin, and profitability, and is often used as an alternative to raising prices in line with inflation.
-Consumer protection groups are critical of the practice.
+Some consumer protection groups criticize shrinkflation, but some economists defend it as a rational way to deal with inflation and cost increases when customers are highly price-sensitive.